-The owner or primary caregiver may submit a written Request for an Extension of Time to Comply when a plan of correction has been made to correct a violation of Stars criteria (such as loss of a master teacher or loss of accreditation) and additional time is needed to correct the violation.
+The owner or director may submit a written Request for an Extension of Time to Comply when a plan of correction has been made to correct a violation of Stars criteria (such as loss of a master teacher or loss of accreditation) and additional time is needed to correct the violation.

-The owner or primary caregiver submits Form 07LC074E, Request for Extension of Time to Comply (available at http://www.okdhs.org/services/cc/Pages/ChildCare.aspx or from any CCS staff) along with all supporting documentation to the QRIS program administrator or designee no later than 10-calendar days after the plan of correction expires.
-Supporting documentation may include: professional development certificates, transcripts, documentation from instructors or scholar coordinators, or correspondence from a CCS-approved accrediting organization.
+The owner or director submits Form 07LC074E, Request for Extension of Time to Comply (available at https://oklahoma.gov/okdhs/searchcenter/okdhsformresults.html or from any CCS personnel) along with all supporting documentation to the QRIS program administrator or designee no later than 10-calendar days after the plan of correction expires.
+Supporting documentation may include: professional development certificates, transcripts, documentation from instructors or scholar coordinators, or correspondence from a CCS-approved accrediting agency.

 The decision to approve an Extension of Time to Comply is made by the QRIS Program Administrator or designee.
 Approval of an Extension of Time to Comply does not set a precedent and each request is independently evaluated.
-The owner or primary caregiver is notified of the decision in writing.
+The owner and director are notified of the decision in writing.